 According to studies, 75% of participants would be more engaged if there are gaming elements included in an activity.
 Additionally, 60% of learners admit that they would be more driven if they know their points or scores (Desuyo, 2018).
 Additionally, gamified videos can drive retention.
 Landes and Callan (2011) explained that students are likely to learn more when completing tests rather than simply studying.

 Organizations can incorporate these into their training videos by prompting learners to complete tasks as outlined.
-They can then have a friendly competition with their colleagues as they see their ranking on the leaderboard.
+They can then have friendly competition with their colleagues as they see their ranking on the leaderboard.
 Meanwhile, budding suppliers can learn to create these types of videos with a video game designer degree.

 Source: Desuyo, 2018Designed by